Want to grow a cashew tree in your garden? This article has all the basic growing and planting information for your help.

 Requirements for Growing Cashew Nuts Tree

-Cashew prefers poor sandy and laterite soil with the pH level around 5 – 6.5.
+Cashew prefers poor sandy and laterite soil with a pH level around 5 – 6.5.
 Never grow cashew tree in a clay-rich soil.
 It is heavy and encourages waterlogging, and in the case of growing cashew tree, the soil you use should be well drained in a way that water will flow smoothly.

 Cashew trees are moderately drought tolerant once established, but they produce more fruits if watered regularly.
 During the summer, water weekly or twice and deeply.
 Reduce or withhold watering during winter.
-Overwatering can harm or even kill your cashew tree, so water only if soil is dry and let the soil to dry out between spells of watering.
+Overwatering can harm or even kill your cashew tree, so water only if the soil is dry and let the soil to dry out between spells of watering.

-Cashew Nuts Growing Care
+Cashew Tree Care

 Prune cashew trees regularly to remove weak, dead and entangled branches and branches that are infested with diseases or pests.
 Also, cut overcrowded branches to promote vigorous growth.